List of Principal Chiefs of the Cherokee: Cherokee Nation West (1810–1839)

 Originally settling along the St. Francis and White rivers in what was classified first as Spanish Louisiana and later Arkansas Territory after the United States acquired it, the Western Cherokee eventually migrated to Indian Territory in 1828 after the Treaty of Washington.
 They named their capital there Tahlontiskee.
 John Jolly died while the Latecomers were arriving, and John Looney succeeded him automatically.
 Looney was deposed by the council and replaced with Brown; his supporters wanted to put the Cherokee Nation West in a better position vis-a-vis the Ross party of Cherokee Nation East.

 The removal of the eastern Cherokee Territory took place in 1839.
-It was followed by the assassinations in June 1839 of Major Ridge, John Ridge, and Elias Boudinot (Treaty party members who had supported the Old Settlers).
+It was followed by the executions in June 1839 of Major Ridge, John Ridge, and Elias Boudinot (Treaty party members who had aligned with the Old Settlers).
 At that time, the council deposed Brown, replacing him with Looney.
 A sizable faction of the Old Settlers refused to recognize Looney and elected Rogers in his stead, but their efforts to maintain autonomy petered out the next year.